-Capital redemption reserve - Capital redemption reserve was created for buy-back of shares and can be utilised for issuance of fully paid up bonus shares.

-2 Capital Reserve - Reserve of capital nature taken to this head under the erstwhile GAAP.

-General reserve - General reserve is created out of the profits earned by the Holding Company by way of transfer from surplus in the statement of profit and loss.
-The Holding Company can use this reserve for payment of dividend and issue of fully paid-up and not paid-up bonus shares 3

-Retained Earnings: Retained earnings are the profits that the Company has earned till date, less any transfers to general reserve, dividends or other distributions paid to shareholders 4

-Equity instruments through Other Comprehensive Income: The fair value change of the equity instruments measured at fair value through other comprehensive income is recognised in Equity instruments through Other Comprehensive Income.
-Upon derecognition, the cumulative fair value changes on the said instruments are not reclassified to .Statement of Profit and Loss. Ś
+- Capital Redemption Reserves Capital Redemption Reserve was created for buy back of shares and can be utilised for issuance of fully paid up bonus shares. - General Reserve General Reserve is created out of profits earned by the company by way of transfer from surplus in the statement of profit and loss.
+The company can use the reserve for payment of dividend and issue of fully paid-up and not paid up bonus shares 7 - Retained Earnings: Retained earnings are the profits that the company has earned till date, less any transfers to general reserve, dividends or other distributions paid to shareholders. - Equity investments through other comprehensive income: The fair value change of the equity instruments measured at fair value through other comprehensive income is recognised in Equity instruments through other comprehensive income.
+Upon derecognition, the cumulative fair value changes on the said instruments are not reclassified to statement of profit and loss.

-Cash flow Hedging Reserve: The cash flow hedging reserve represents the cumulative effective portion of gains or losses arising on changes in fair value of designated portion of hedging instruments entered into for cash flow hedges.
-Such gains or losses will be reclassified to statement of profit and loss in the period in which the underlying hedged transaction occurs ৩

-All amounts ar e in INR Lakhs
+All amounts are in INR La khs, unless otherwise stated

-31 March 2020 31 March 2019
+31 March 2021 31 March 2020

-NOTE 18 PROVISIONS
+NOTE 18

+PROVISIONS

 Non Current

-Provision for Compensated absences (unfunded) 0.21 2.04
+Provision for Compensated absences 4.53 3.23

-Total 0.21 2.04
+Total 4.53 3.23

 Current

-Provision for Gratuity (funded) 258.76 149.84
+Provision for Gratuity (funded) 337.06 258.76

-Provision for Compensated absences (unfunded) 3.23 0.14
+Provision for Compensated absences 0.29 0.21

-Total 261.99 149.98
+Total 337.35 258.97

 Refer Note 35 for details

 NOTE 19 TRADE PAYABLES

-Due to Micro and Small Enterprises - 2.32
+Due to Micro and Small Enterprises 13.50 -

-Due to other than Micro and Small Enterprises 71.98 132.58
+Due to other than Micro and Small Enterprises 148.53 71.98

-Total trade payables 71.98 134.90
+Total trade payables 162.03 71.98

 NOTE 20 OTHER FINANCIAL LIABILITIES

 Particulars

 Other financial liabilities

-Unclaimed dividend 116.70 110.27
+Unclaimed dividend 96.75 116.70

-Employee related liabilities 118.24 218.33
+Employee related liabilities 147.31 118.24

-Total 234.94 328.60
+Total 244.06 234.94

 NOTE 21 OTHER CURRENT LIABILITIES

 Particulars

 Current

-Advance from customers 5.44 -
+Advance from customers 0.11 5.44

-Statutory liabilities 20.39 18.97
+Statutory liabilities 42.40 20.39

-Total 25.83 18.97
+Total 42.51 25.83